rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

 ## Plugins #

 The heart of Serverless are its Plugins.
-Default Plugins come with the Framework.
+Several plugins come with the Framework.

-Others you can add to improve/help your workflow:
+PROTIP: Plugins need to be installed for each project that uses each.

 0. List plugins installed.

    <pre><strong>
-   ???
+   ls _meta/
    </strong></pre>

-0. Install others:
+0. Install others from the root of your project:

    <pre><strong>
-   npm install serverless-meta-sync --save
+   npm install serverless-offline --save
    </strong></pre>

-   PROTIP: Plugins need to be installed for each project that uses each.
+Plugins are downloaded from GitHub:

-* [Meta Sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.
+* [serverless/serverless-meta-sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.

-* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and Api Gateway locally to speed up your development cycles.
+* [dherault/serverless-offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and Api Gateway locally to speed up your development cycles.

-* [Hook Scripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.
+* [kennu/serverless-plugin-hookscripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.

-* [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
+* [joostfarla/serverless-cors-plugin](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).

-* [Serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.
+* [Nopik/serverless-serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.

-* [Webpack](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions.
+* [asprouse/serverless-webpack-plugin](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions.

-* [Serverless Client](https://github.com/serverless/serverless-client-s3) - Deploy and config a web client for your Serverless project to S3.
+* [serverless/serverless-client-s3](https://github.com/serverless/serverless-client-s3) - Deploy and config a web client for your Serverless project to S3.
-* [Alerting](https://github.com/martinlindenberg/serverless-plugin-alerting) - This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.
+* [martinlindenberg/serverless-plugin-alerting](https://github.com/martinlindenberg/serverless-plugin-alerting) - This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.

-* [Optimizer](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
+* [serverless/serverless-optimizer-plugin](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
 Supports coffeeify, babelify and other transforms

-* [CloudFormation Validator](https://github.com/tmilewski/serverless-resources-validation-plugin) - Adds support for validating your CloudFormation template.
+* [tmilewski/serverless-resources-validation-plugin](https://github.com/tmilewski/serverless-resources-validation-plugin) - Adds support for validating your CloudFormation template.

-* [Prune](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account so that you don't exceed the code storage limit.
+* [Nopik/serverless-lambda-prune-plugin](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account so that you don't exceed the code storage limit.

-* [Base-Path](https://github.com/daffinity/serverless-base-path-plugin) - Sets a base path for all API Gateway endpoints in a Component.
+* [daffinity/serverless-base-path-plugin](https://github.com/daffinity/serverless-base-path-plugin) - Sets a base path for all API Gateway endpoints in a Component.

-* [Test](https://github.com/arabold/serverless-test-plugin) - A Simple Integration Test Framework for Serverless.
+* [arabold/serverless-test-plugin](https://github.com/arabold/serverless-test-plugin) - A Simple Integration Test Framework for Serverless.

-* [SNS Subscribe](https://github.com/martinlindenberg/serverless-plugin-sns) - This plugin easily subscribes your lambda functions to SNS notifications.
+* [martinlindenberg/serverless-plugin-sns](https://github.com/martinlindenberg/serverless-plugin-sns) - This plugin easily subscribes your lambda functions to SNS notifications.

-* [JSHint](https://github.com/joostfarla/serverless-jshint-plugin) - Detect errors and potential problems in your Lambda functions.
+* [joostfarla/serverless-jshint-plugin](https://github.com/joostfarla/serverless-jshint-plugin) - Detect errors and potential problems in your Lambda functions.

-* [ESLint](https://github.com/nishantjain91/serverless-eslint-plugin) - Detect errors and potential problems in your Lambda functions using eslint.
+* [nishantjain91/serverless-eslint-plugin](https://github.com/nishantjain91/serverless-eslint-plugin) - Detect errors and potential problems in your Lambda functions using eslint.

-* [Mocha](https://github.com/SC5/serverless-mocha-plugin) - Enable test driven development by creating test cases when creating new functions
+* [SC5/serverless-mocha-plugin](https://github.com/SC5/serverless-mocha-plugin) - Enable test driven development by creating test cases when creating new functions

-* [Function-Package](https://github.com/HyperBrain/serverless-package-plugin) - Package your lambdas without deploying to AWS.
+* [HyperBrain/serverless-package-plugin](https://github.com/HyperBrain/serverless-package-plugin) - Package your lambdas without deploying to AWS.

-* [Sentry](https://github.com/arabold/serverless-sentry-plugin) - Automatically send errors and exceptions to [Sentry](https://getsentry.com).
+* [arabold/serverless-sentry-plugin](https://github.com/arabold/serverless-sentry-plugin) - Automatically send errors and exceptions to [Sentry](https://getsentry.com).

-* [Auto-Prune](https://github.com/arabold/serverless-autoprune-plugin) - Delete old AWS Lambda versions.
+* [arabold/serverless-autoprune-plugin](https://github.com/arabold/serverless-autoprune-plugin) - Delete old AWS Lambda versions.

 ## Serverless Command-line #